Generic Name: zidovudine (oral) (zye DOE vyoo deen)

 Zidovudine can also cause severe or life-threatening effects on your liver.
 Tell your doctor if you have liver disease, especially hepatitis C.

-To make sure zidovudine is safe for you, tell your doctor if you have:
+To make sure zidovudine is safe for you, tell your doctor if you have ever had:

 bone marrow suppression;